 - campus traditions such as Wildcat Madness, One-Ton Sundae, Wildcat Wahoo Carnival and more

 Opportunities abound for students to get involved in student organizations and become engaged in the Wildcat community at JWU's Providence Campus.
 See Student Organizations to learn more about ways to get involved in student organizations and access the Student Organization Handbook to learn about starting new organizations on campus.

 Getting involved in the fraternity and sorority community at the Providence Campus is a fantastic way to build a network of resources that lasts a lifetime.
 See Fraternity and Sorority Life for currently available fraternities, sororities and social fellowships.

 When a student becomes a member of a student organization or team, that student represents not only themselves, but also the university and the organization or team.
 Groups may be held responsible as a whole for the misconduct of their individual members, including, but not limited to, any violation of the Student Code of Conduct, any other university rule or policy, or any local, state or federal law.
-Please refer to the Student Code of Conduct for more information regarding group responsibility.
+Please refer to the Student Code of Conduct, Group Conduct Review Process, or the Sanctions for Groups pages for more information regarding group responsibility.